Ethics Consultation

 File a Complaint with IDFPR

-NASW promotes the quality and effectiveness of social work practice.
-Professional review is a collaborative process between chapters and the national office to provide a peer review of alleged unethical conduct of its members.
+The NASW promotes the quality and effectiveness of social work practice.
+To fulfill its mission, the NASW has the responsibility of reviewing and resolving complaints of alleged violations of the NASW Code of Ethics, which it does through a professional review process.
+Professional review is a collaborative process between chapters and the national office to provide a peer review of alleged unethical conduct by its members.
+NASW can only consider complaints against members.

-The professional review process is designed to correct and improve the practice of individual social workers as needed.
+The NASW professional review process is designed to correct and improve the practice of individual social workers, as needed.
 The actions of the process are intended to be constructive and educative rather than punitive.
 Only in cases of serious misconduct may penalties be imposed.

-If you would like submit a request for professional against an NASW member, click here to learn how to complete and submit a request for professional review.
+If you would like submit a Request for Professional Review against an NASW member, click here to learn the criteria for doing so, and how to complete and submit the appropriate forms.
+NASW professional review consultants are available to help you navigate this process.

 The NASW Code of Ethics is a set of standards that guide the professional conduct of social workers.
 The 2021 update includes language that addresses the importance of professional self-care.
 Moreover, revisions to Cultural Competence standard provide more explicit guidance to social workers.
 All social workers should review the new text and affirm their commitment to abide by the Code of Ethics.
 Also available in Spanish.